Is agreement from all heirs necessary to sell property In North Carolina

 An executor manages the deceased person’s estate, including selling property, paying off debts, and distributing assets according to the will or state laws.
 They ensure all processes are handled legally and ethically.

-Yes, inherited property can be sold “For Sale By Owner” (FSBO) in North Carolina.
+Inherited property can be sold “For Sale By Owner” (FSBO) in North Carolina.
 However, this approach requires thorough research and knowledge of real estate transactions to meet all legal requirements.

 What are common disputes among heirs regarding inherited property sales in NC?